steve-caiula/Fan-Cooling-System/README.md

 to 0 before reconfiguring Timer 2.
 Without this reset, residual timer state from a previous `buzzer_alarm_critical()` call prevents the intermittent alarm from restarting correctly after the critical alarm is cleared.

+#### LED Status Indicators

+* **Color-to-Fault Mapping:** Four LEDs on PB2-PB5 provide a visual summary of system
+status: GREEN = all peripherals OK, YELLOW = sensor fault, RED = fan fault, BLUE = LCD fault.
+At most one LED is active at any time, reflecting the highest-priority fault currently detected.

+* **Fault Priority:** RED and YELLOW take precedence over BLUE.
+When a critical fault clears, the GREEN LED turns on and all others are turned off.

+#### System Timer

+`system_millis` is a `uint32_t`, which can hold values up to 2³²-1 = 4,294,967,295.
+Since it is incremented every millisecond by the Timer0 ISR, it overflows after approximately 49.7 days:

+​```
+2^32 ms / (1000 * 60 * 60 * 24) ≈ 49.7 days
+​```

+When overflow occurs, `system_millis` wraps back to 0.
+All elapsed-time checks in the codebase use the subtraction pattern `current_time - last_time >= interval`, which is safe across overflow boundaries due to unsigned integer wraparound: if `current_time` wraps to a value smaller than `last_time`, the subtraction underflows to the correct positive difference in modular arithmetic.
+No special handling is therefore required.

 ### Error Handling